project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 * You can always choose to run the servers with same power (for ex: servername<sup>2</sup> in above table) on same instance.

-NOTE: For Quick setup of sunbird or staging setup, we suggest you to go with 2 servers(not mandatory).
+**NOTE:** For Quick setup of sunbird or staging setup, we suggest you to go with 2 servers(not mandatory).
 Ensure that they can communicate with either other over the network.
-One acts as application server (with all the server names with power `1`) and other server serves as database server (with all the server names with power `2`)
+One serves as application server (services with all the server names with power `1`) and other server serves as database server (services with all the server names with power `2`)

 * Ensure that all the ports mentioned [here]() are open

-#### If  number of `Docker swarm agent nodes > 2` we need to configure Load balancer.
+**If  number of `Docker swarm agent nodes > 2` we need to configure Load balancer.**

  **Loadbalancer setup:**